saikamat/AWS_Projects/04-Serverless-Image-Processing/README.md

 ### d.
 Test Run
 ![image](https://media.istockphoto.com/id/507994912/photo/portrait-of-young-man-smiling-to-camera.jpg?s=612x612&w=0&k=20&c=428YqkZo4zRGGXRRJl-BBgsPVugarZQyCafXuFB127U=)
-After deploying the above lamba function, test it with a sample image such as the one above.
+<br>After deploying the above lamba function, test it with a sample image such as the one above.

 ![image](./assets/Screenshot%202024-12-27%20at%2011.13.23.png)
 When checking the Lambda function's cloud watch logs, you should see output as shown above.